raspberrypilearning/quest-seeker/en/step_3.md

     {
         if (other.CompareTag("Player"))
         {
-            // transfer item to player for delivery telescope.SetActive(false);
+            // Transfer item to player for delivery telescope.SetActive(false);
             playerTelescope.SetActive(true);
         }